jdhesi/jdhesi.github.io/docs/index.markdown

 katex: True
 ---

 I'm currently a first year PhD student in the Department of Pure Mathematics and Mathematical Statistics (DPMMS) at the University of Cambridge.
+I am a member of the Statistical Laboratory and Cambridge Image Analysis.
 My research areas include topological data analysis, inverse problems and machine learning.

-Before this I studied Mathematics at the University of Oxford.
-For a full list of my education and courses taken please see my [about page](about).
-My website highlights some of my personal and academic projects.
+I have also worked as a senior engineer at Caterpillar, where my work focused on scientific software development for structural and thermofluid numerical simulations.
+Prior to this I completed my MSc in Mathematics at the University of Oxford.

 ## Publications
 - [**Relational persistent homology for multispecies data with application to the tumor microenvironment**](https://link.springer.com/article/10.1007/s11538-024-01353-6)